velask9/HTML-CSS_Module/readme.md

 [All selectors](https://www.w3schools.com/cssref/css_selectors.asp)

 ### Specificity
 Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
-In other words, specificity determines what rule sets will be applied to a target element.
+Specificity determines what rule sets will be applied to a target element.
+Check out the [Specificity Calculator](https://specificity.keegan.st/).

 ### Positioning
 Note: Block, Inline, Table and Positioning are old techniques that do not provide the flexibility that we need in today's world.